One Piece: Awards and accolades

 One Piece was nominated for the 23rd Kodansha Manga Award in the shōnen category in 1999.
 It was a finalist for the Tezuka Osamu Cultural Prize three times consecutively from 2000 to 2002, with the highest number of fan nominations in the first two years.
 The manga was nominated for Favorite Manga Series in Nickelodeon Magazines 2009 Comics Awards.
 In 2012, the series won the 41st Japan Cartoonists Association Award Grand Prize, alongside Kimuchi Yokoyama's Neko Darake.
 In 2014, the series received the 18th Yomiuri Advertising Award's Golden Medal.
 It also won the 34th Newspaper Advertising Award in the Advertising category and the 67th Advertising Dentsu Award in the Newspaper Advertising Planning category.

 The forty-sixth volume of One Piece was the best manga of 2007, according to the Oricon's Japanese Book of the Year Action Committee.
 The series was chosen as one of the best continuing manga for all ages/teens in 2011 by critics from About.com, Anime News Network, and ComicsAlliance.
-The series has been ranked on the "Book of the Year" list multiple times from Media Factory's Da Vinci magazine, where professional book reviewers, bookstore employees, and Da Vinci readers participate; it ranked fifth in 2011; second in 2012; third in 2013; second in 2014, 2015 and 2016; third in 2017 and 2018; second in 2019; third in 2020 and 2021; second in 2022; third in 2023; and fourteenth in 2024.
+The series has been ranked on the "Book of the Year" list multiple times from Media Factory's Da Vinci magazine, where professional book reviewers, bookstore employees, and Da Vinci readers participate; it ranked fifth in 2011; second in 2012; third in 2013; second in 2014, 2015 and 2016; third in 2017 and 2018; second in 2019; third in 2020 and 2021; second in 2022; third in 2023; fourteenth in 2024; and sixth in 2025.
 It ranked eighth in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.